QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinetics/Inertia - Mass Moment.md

 ### Interpretation

 The *inertia* of an object can be seen as that objects's resistance to changes in motion.
 Think of trying to make an object start to move, or trying to stop an objects movement.
 The bigger any object is, the bigger it's inertia will be.
 Marbles can be stopped almost immediately by anyone, but good luck trying to stop an oil tanker dead in it's tracks.
-It is important to realize that the inertia of an object is an *inherent* property of that object, and can thus only depend on properties such as the object's volume or mass.<br>The mass *[moment](Moment)* of inertia specifically concerns **rotational inertia**.
+It is important to realize that the inertia of an object is an *inherent* property of that object, and can thus only depend on properties such as the object's volume or mass. <br>Inertia as a property measures **the distribution of mass around the axis of rotation**.
+As mass moves further away from the axis of rotation it becomes harder to stop the rotation.
+This can also make sense if we realize that a mass that's further away from the center requires a bigger moment to stop[^khan].<br>The mass *[moment](Moment)* of inertia specifically concerns *rotational inertia*.

 ### Mathematical Formulation